Ben435/dius-code-challenge/README.md

 This has the side effect of making a "checkout" single use, and should probably either immutably process checkout, or "close" itself when its been "consumed".

+Because I've hard-coded the product list, I was worried the rules would edit the original product objects.
+If they were loaded from eg: a database, each "entry" would be a unique object, so this wouldn't be an issue, but because they are all in memory and reused, I've made the `getProductBySku(...)` call return a shallow copy of the product.
+It works, because the object just holds primitives, but this isn't a very good long term solution.

-Lastly, there's also a known rounding issue.
+There's also a known rounding issue.
 That can be solved by using a proper precision maths library, that properly handles decimals and floats, eg: [MathJs](https://mathjs.org), [FinanceJs](http://financejs.org/), etc.

 ------------------------------------------------------------------------------------------------------------------------